d13sl0w/VehicleDetection/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+*see code cell 3 of ipython notebook

+I began by reading in globs of positive and negative training data.
+I then used the provided utility batch feature extractor, which I modified slightly to use opencv image reading utilities, as well as to normalize all images to (0,1) to ensure no issues with format, etc. once they were in the pipeline.
+The feature selection consisted of (some combination of) HOG, spatial histogramming, and color binning.

+This provided an almost infinite space of parameter selection possibilities, which will be discussed below.

+Noteably, I used this feature extraction only for processing the training data.
+All other data for predictions was processed by a seperate function.
+This function, inspired by the tutorial video for the project, took

 ![alt text][image1]